 Contact Mosquito Squad of Greater Washington DC Today!

 Tracing the epidemiology of Lyme Disease is complex, as you can see.
 With so many vectors, hosts and reservoirs responsible for the disease, researchers are a long way off from knowing how the disease continues to spread.
 Rather than wait for science to provide a solution, there are effective solutions now such as barrier sprays for your yard.
-Contact Mosquito Squad of Greater Washington DC now to discuss our tick barrier spray and tick tube program that will protect your yard all season long.
+Contact Mosquito Squad of Greater Washington DC now to discuss our tick barrier treatment and tick tube program that will protect your yard all season long.